MicrosoftDocs/cpp-docs/docs/standard-library/iterator-concepts.md

 Iterator concepts are defined in the `std` namespace as declared in the `<iterator>` header file.
 They're used in the declarations of [range adaptors](range-adaptors.md), [views](view-classes.md), and so on.

 There are six categories of iterators.
-They are directly related to the categories of ranges listed under [Range concepts](ranges.md#range-concepts).
+They're directly related to the categories of ranges listed under [Range concepts](ranges.md#range-concepts).

 The following iterator concepts are listed in order of increasing capability. `input_or_output_iterator` is at the low end of the capability hierarchy, and `contiguous_iterator` is at the high end.
 Iterators higher in the hierarchy can generally be used in place of those that are lower, but not vice-versa.
 For example, a `random_access_iterator` iterator can be used in place of a `forward_iterator`, but not the other way around.
 An exception is `input_iterator`, which can't be used in place of `output_iterator` because it can't write.